Jogll1/JMPL/README.md

 # JMPL

-This repository contains the JMPL interpreter and documentation.
+This repository contains the JMPL interpreter (c_jmpl made in C), example programs, and documentation.

 Files that contain non-ASCII character should be encoded in UTF-8.
 If using a Windows terminal, the code page should be changed to `65001` to properly display any Unicode character that may be outputted.

 ## Running the Interpreter
-The current version of the interpreter is v0.1.0.
+The current version of the interpreter is c_jmpl v0.1.0.

 Currently, to run the interpreter have gcc or another C compiler installed then cd to root of the repo and run the commands:\
 `gcc -I.\c_jmpl\include -o .\build\c_jmpl\v0-1-0 .\c_jmpl\src\*.c` to build the interpreter, \